vBenTec/SkySailCars/README.md

 The automated API typing could be further refined through PRISMA or OPENAPI.

-Final some  ui details are missing, but the core functionality is there.
+Final some UI details could be improved.

 ## Setup